alanoakes/GoogleSheetsForms_Backend/README.md

 ### Pt.
 2 - Submission Confirmation Page

 This video shows you how to create a custom submission confirmation page for your customized Google Form.

+### Pt.
+3 - Checkboxes and Multiple Choice

+This video shows you how to utilize checkboxes & multiple-choice questions in your customized Google Form.